Cisplatin Celebration marks 40th anniversary of cancer drug discovered at MSU

 Barney Rosenberg.
 Kind.
 Heroes.
 Serendipity.
 Fantastic.
 These were the words that kept coming up during the 40th Anniversary Cisplatin Celebration and Cancer Research Symposium, held Aug.
 3-4 on the Michigan State University campus.

 The two-day celebration, which drew 200 attendees, opened on Aug.
-3 with an evening reception and poster session in the Chemistry Building, where attendees also toured the lab where cisplatin was discovered.
+3 with an evening reception and poster session in the Chemistry Building.
+Attendees were also given the opportunity to tour the lab where the anti-cancer properties of cisplatin were discovered by Rosenberg and his team.
 An all-day cancer research symposium, reception and dinner were held at the Kellogg Hotel and Conference Center on Aug.
 4.

 Tina Rosenberg, Barnett Rosenberg’s daughter, was on hand for the event.

 “It’s been fascinating,” said Rosenberg, a Pulitzer Prize–winning author and journalist who lives in New York.
 “I grew up, of course, around cisplatin.
 But I never knew the details.
 So it’s been wonderful to hear, step-by-step, how this happened—to hear the presentations from all the people who have participated.”